datawire/aes-tracer-service/README.md

 When TLS is enabled (`ENABLE_TLS=true`), the service expects the following files:
 - `/certs/cert.pem`: TLS certificate
 - `/certs/key.pem`: TLS private key

-## Graceful Shutdown

-The service implements graceful shutdown by:
-1. Listening for SIGTERM signals
-2. Marking the service as unhealthy (failing health checks)
-3. Waiting for the container orchestrator to stop sending traffic
-4. Terminating the service